 Global Grand Central non-profit

 From September 1, 2017, the Global Grand Central platform is hosted by Global Grand Central non-profit, an association registered in Sweden (idéell förening with org.nr.
 802509-5426).
-The association is tasked with researching, testing, and implementing long-term solutions on governance, technology and funding.
+The association is tasked with researching, testing, and implementing long-term solutions for governance, technology and funding.
 We are currently working under a three year plan until 2021.